 “Mitigation is a verb that means to make something less painful, less severe or less serious”

+Mitigation also refers to make any punishment less severe than before.
 In other words it means to reduce bad impacts of any act or anything.

+It also helps to enhance positive effects of some situation or something.
+We can apply mitigation in every field of the world to make it better and help it to grow in a better way.
 Mitigation is useful practice to apply in any field, but Environmental Sector is in need of mitigation more than any other sector because it is destroying abruptly day by day.
+We will discuss Environmental Mitigation Measures, Advantages and Disadvantages of Mitigation in this blog.

 Example of Mitigation: